amd/quark-documentation/docs/onnx/tutorial_adaround_adaquant.rst

 ~~~~~~~~

 An example of quantizing a mobilenetv2_050.lamb_in1k model using the
-AdaQuant in ONNX for Quark is provided
+AdaQuant in ONNX for Quark is :doc:`available here <example_quark_onnx_adaquant>`.
-examples/onnx/accuracy_improvement/adaquant/README.
-The table below
-shows the accuracy improved by applying AdaQuant.
+The table below shows the accuracy improved by applying AdaQuant.

 +-------+-------------------+---------------------+-------------------+
 |       | Float Model       | Quantized Model     | Quantized Model   |